Mr. Soul (Sam Cooke album)

 Mr. Soul is the ninth studio album by American singer-songwriter Sam Cooke.
 Produced by Hugo & Luigi, the album was released in February 1963 in the United States by RCA Victor.

 The album was remastered in 2011 as a part of The RCA Albums Collection.

+Chart performance

+The album debuted on Billboard magazine's 150 Best Sellers, Monoraul chart in the issue dated March 23, 1963, peaking at No. 94 during a nine-week run on the chart.

 Track listing

 All songs arranged and conducted by Horace Ott, except "Nothing Can Change This Love" conducted by René Hall.